How to define words (terms)

 So a definition is not an enumeration, but it names the "distinguishing features" from other objects.
 In other words: A definition names the most important conditions which must be met so that an object can be designated by the word (term).

-A definition is like a logical rule (pattern): if something has the characteristics A and B, then it is ... .
+A definition corresponds to a logical conclusion: If something belongs to the generic term X and has the characteristics A and B, then it is a ... .

-Example of a logical rule: If knowledge is new (1st premise), reproducible (2nd premise), and useful (3rd premise), then it is science (conclusion).
-(A premise is a prerequisite or an assumption.)
+If knowledge is new (1st premise), reproducible (2nd premise), and useful (3rd premise), then it is "science" (conclusion).
+(See on Learn-Study-Work "What is Science?")

 A definition is only useful if it is simple.
 It cannot take into account all possible exceptions (exceptions confirm the rule).
 Exceptions do not matter if the definition is the most useful compared to other definitions.

-"Most human concepts elude precise definition, as they have fluid boundaries and context depending meaning.
-We call such concept flexible, in contrast to crisp concepts that are well-defined and context-independend. ...
-Note how difficult it is to define precisely concepts such as chair, key, space, game, freedom, mechanism or the like, that we regularily use in our communication. (www.mli.gmu.edu/papers/91-95/90-11.pdf, 23.01.24, p.
+"Yet, most human concepts characterising objects in the real world and our activities in it are flexible, as thex have fluid, imprecisely defined boundaries and context-dependent meaning.
+Note how difficult it is to define precisely concepts such as chair, key, space, game, freedom, mechanism or the like, that we regularily use in our communication." (www.mli.gmu.edu/papers/91-95/90-11.pdf, 23.01.24, p.
 2-3)

-"Only the fittest theories survive.
-Although it can never be legitimately said of a theory that it is true, it can hopefully be said that it is the best available …" (Chalmers, A. F. (1999).
+"Only the fittest theories [definitions] survive.
+Although it can never be legitimately said of a theory [definition] that it is true [perfect], it can hopefully be said that it is the best available …" (Chalmers, A. F. (1999).
 What Is This Thing Called Science?
 Open University Press, page 60)

 A definition must satisfy another condition: